zhengyiling/Data-Science/README.md

 2. Minimum detectable effect, the smallest change worth detecting
 3. Significance level alpha and statistical power 1- beta

-The industry standard for these two inputs are typically, alpha as 0,05 and power as 0.8.
+The industry standard for these two inputs are typically, alpha as 0.05 and power as 0.8.
-With these inputs, I’d either use the standard sample size formula for proportions or rely on a calculator/tool like Statsmodels in Python.
+With these inputs, I’d either use the standard sample size formula for proportions or rely on a calculator tool like Statsmodels in Python.
 In practice, a smaller baseline or a smaller MDE means we need a much larger sample to achieve the same confidence.
 This ensures the test is neither underpowered (can’t detect real effects) nor overpowered (wasting traffic).